-Measuring radon levels in a home or building is key to protecting the health of anyone breathing the air, but interpreting those levels is not quite as exact.
+Measuring radon levels in a home or building is key to protecting the health of anyone breathing the air, but interpreting those levels is not quite as exact without a radon detector.
 As they say, everything is relative, and what is an acceptable radon level to one country or organization may differ from what is acceptable to another.
 This is influenced by numerous factors including the type of rocks and soil beneath a building, ventilation and duration of time spent in the building.

 Radon level measurement units

-Radon levels are measured in units named for French scientists Pierre and Marie Curie, who discovered the radioactive element radium in 1898.
+Radon is generated by the radioactive decay of radium, an element which was originally discovered in 1898 by Pierre Curie, Marie Curie and G. Bemont.
 Radioactive elements are unstable, always in a constant struggle, deciding whether to hold onto all of their atomic energy in the nucleus or release some of it.
 That "decay" of the nucleus releases radiation.

 One curie is equal to the radioactivity of one gram of radium, which decays at 2.2 trillion disintegrations per minute.
 Sounds fast, doesn't it?
 It also sounds small, right?
 Read on.

 Picocuries per liter of air, or pCi/L, which is one of the preferred measurements for the speed of decay in radon, is equal to one trillionth of a curie, abbreviated as pCi.
 The pCi unit is used in the United States because it is required by federal law.
 Just about everywhere else that uses the metric system, including the World Health Organization, measures in Becquerels.
-It takes 37 Bq/m3 to equal 1 pCi/L.
+1 pCi/L is equal to 37 Bq/m3.

 The Becquerel unit, abbreviated Bq, is named after founder Henri Becquerel.
 The preferred radon level measurement unit is Becquerels per cubic meter, Bq/m3.
 One Becquerel equals one radioactive disintegration per second.